-There are a number of ways in which staff and volunteers may use social media, personal websites and blogs for different purposes:
+There are a number of ways in which staff and volunteers may use social media, personal websites, and blogs for

-For personal (i.e. not work related) purposes using personally owned devices outside work time, not accessing the school's wifi.
+- For work related purposes using school equipment and accounts either on school premises or offsite.
+Access to some journals, blogs and social networking sites is permitted for these purposes. - For personal (i.e. not work related) purposes using personally owned devices outside work time, not accessing the school's wifi.

-All such usage is subject to the school's acceptable use policy (AUP) and/or Policy on Use of Social Networking and Internet Sites, which may restrict or prohibit some of the above, and this Code.
+All such usage is subject to the school's acceptable use policy (AUP) and Policy on Use of Social Networking and Internet Sites, which may restrict or prohibit some of the above, and this Code.